-A Lesser minimum of \$460.50 has been set for Wittenoom properties to reflect some of special circumstances attributable to Wittenoom properties to do with the status of the townsite (i.e. degazetteal).
-This is at a 25% discount to GRV Residential/Community rate.
+A Lesser minimum of \$622.50 has been set for Wittenoom properties to reflect the special circumstances attributable to Wittenoom properties in relation to the status of the townsite (i.e. degazetteal).
+This is set at a 25% discount to GRV Residential/Community minimum payment level.